telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Format` method specifies the format used when displaying the value of the bound property.
 By default, it is empty.

-The example below demonstrates how to specify the column format string.
+The following example demonstrates how to specify the column format string.

 ###### Example